Builder's Gray Water Action Summary

 - Treatment before irrigation

-- Distribution of gray water through perforated pipe or other system where
+- Distribution of gray water through perforated pipe or other system where you don't know where the water is going

 - Gray water to drip irrigation